-William “Billy” B. Fain, aka: Billy Profane (1856-1929) – Born in Tennessee, Fain moved to California in 1883.
-A tough and rugged man with a forceful manner of speaking, he soon gained the nickname, “Billy Profane.”
+William “Billy” B. Fain, aka Billy Profane (1856-1929) – Born in Tennessee, Fain moved to California in 1883.
+A tough and rugged man with a forceful manner of speaking, he soon gained the nickname “Billy Profane.”
 In 1884, he killed his own uncle, James C. Fain, but the killing was ruled self-defense.
-While living in the Warner Springs area of San Diego county, he got into a dispute with the Helm brothers and in 1887 a shootout occurred between Fain and Chat Helm.
-Though Fain was tried twice on assault to murder charges, he was later cleared and moved on to Oak Grove, California.
-There, he was elected constable, a position he held until July 1890.
+While living in the Warner Springs area of San Diego county, he got into a dispute with the Helm brothers, and in 1887 a shootout occurred between Fain and Chat Helm.
+Though Fain was tried twice on assault to murder charges, he was cleared and moved to Oak Grove, California.
+He was elected constable, a position he held until July 1890.
 He then moved on to Yuma, Arizona, where he married, raised a family, and lived until his death on March 20, 1929.

 Philip Fall – The brother of gunman Albert Fall, he was a cattle rustler and outlaw who later became a deputy marshal.

 H. D. Fannin – U.S. Deputy Marshal commissioned in the Western District at Fort Smith, Arkansas.
-After Fannin had arrested a man named Jason Labreu in 1883, for the rape and murder of a woman, Labreau escaped on the way to Fort Smith, Arkansas and was killed by Fannin.
-Later that same year, Fannin was one of the deputy marshals that helped capture Johnson Jacks, who had been charged with the killing of U.S. Deputy Marshal Addison Beck.
+After Fannin had arrested a man named Jason Labreu in 1883 for the rape and murder of a woman, Labreau escaped on the way to Fort Smith, Arkansas, and was killed by Fannin.
+Later that same year, Fannin was one of the deputy marshals that helped capture Johnson Jacks, who had been charged with killing U.S. Deputy Marshal Addison Beck.

-Edward J. Farr (1867-1899) – Born on November 22, 1867, at Kerrville, Texas, he later moved to New Mexico with his older brother, Jeff.
+Edward J. Farr (1867-1899) – Born on November 22, 1867, in Kerrville, Texas, he later moved to New Mexico with his older brother, Jeff.
 Later, both men moved to Huerfano County, Colorado, where Edward was elected sheriff in 1898.
-It was during this time that the Ketchum Gang was roaming the area robbing trains, banks and post offices.
+During this time, the Ketchum Gang was roaming the area, robbing trains, banks and post offices.
 On July 11, 1899, Sam Ketchum, Will Carver, and Elza Lay pulled a heist without their leader, Thomas “Black Jack” Ketchum in Folsom, New Mexico.
-Though the bandits made off with some $50,000, they were quickly pursued by a posse, which included Sheriff Farr, to a hideout in Turkey Canyon, near Cimarron, New Mexico.
-On July 16th, the posse caught up with the bandits which quickly resulted in an all-out gun battle. when it was over, Sheriff Farr had been shot three times and killed.
-Also seriously wounded was posse man, Henry M. Love of the Colfax County, New Mexico who would die of his wounds on July 21st.
+Though the bandits made off with some $50,000, they were quickly pursued by a posse, which included Sheriff Farr, to a hideout in Turkey Canyon near Cimarron, New Mexico.
+On July 16th, the posse caught up with the bandits, quickly resulting in an all-out gun battle. when it was over, Sheriff Farr had been shot three times and killed.
+Also seriously wounded was posse man Henry M. Love of Colfax County, New Mexico, who would die of his wounds on July 21st.
 Of the gang, Sam Ketchum was hit and taken into custody, where he died on July 24th.
-Also, hit was Elza Lay, but he and Will Carver were able to make their escape.
+Also, hit was Elza Lay, but he and Will Carver were able to escape.
 Lay was caught up with in August and sent to prison.
-Carver would later be killed two years later by Texas by lawmen.
+Carver would later be killed two years later by Texas lawmen.

 John Gist Farr (1847-18??) – A Choctaw Indian, originally from South Carolina, Farr served as U.S. Deputy Marshal for at least eight years in the Chocktaw Nation of Indian Territory after relocating there in 1875.
 He was first commissioned in March 1889 and lived in Antler, Oklahoma.